- antiviral drugs, antibodies and host-response modifiers, including their synthesis, in vitro and in vivo testing and mechanisms of action.

-- new or improved vaccines against viral infections of humans and animals;
+- new or improved vaccines against viral infections of humans;

 - assessments of drug and vaccine safety;

 - evolution of drug- or vaccine-resistant viruses and the development of effective countermeasures;

 - identification and validation of new drug targets;